-Taking the time to write fun, engaging, and coherent copy is critical if you want to enhance your conversion rate.
-It needs to be be tailored specifically to your audience, using language they speak – not corporate, formal, or complex language.
+Taking the time to write fun, engaging, and a coherent copy is critical if you want to enhance your conversion rate.
+It needs to be tailored specifically to your audience, using the language they speak – not corporate, formal, or complex language.

 Here’s a snippet of entertaining copy from Erstwilder: